Rosalind Brewer

 Rosalind G. Brewer (born 1962) is an American businesswoman and former CEO of Walgreens Boots Alliance, before stepping down in September 2023.
 Brewer is the first woman to become CEO of Walgreens Boots Alliance, group president and COO of Starbucks, and CEO of Sam's Club.
-She currently serves as the interim president of Spelman College, and as a member of the President's Export Council.
+She served as the interim president of Spelman College, and as a member of the President's Export Council.

 USA Today referred to her as "one of corporate America's most prominent women and black female executives."
 Brewer has been called a "Highly Powerful Woman" by Forbes and Fortune magazines.

 Early life and education

 Rosalind Brewer was born in 1962 in Detroit, Michigan, the youngest of five children; they were the first generation in her family to attend college.
 Due to her inclination for math and science, Brewer was interested in pursuing a career as a physician.

 In 1980, upon graduating from Cass Technical High School in Detroit, Brewer enrolled at Spelman College in Atlanta, Georgia where she completed her bachelor's degree in chemistry.
 She decided not to pursue a career in medicine, and began working at Kimberly-Clark as a research technician.

 Brewer completed the director's college (executive education) program at the University of Chicago Booth School of Business and Stanford Law School, as well as the advanced management program at The Wharton School, University of Pennsylvania.